 The SOLLA advisor arranged an application, Agnes’s medical history was assessed, and a bespoke plan was drawn up.
 Having dismissed the option initially, the costs and cover available came, as a pleasant surprise to the family who had not appreciated how accessible funding care in this way would be.

-The plan required a lump sum payment of about £ 190,000 and this provided £40,000 per year to fund the shortfall in care fees increasing by 5% per year.
+The plan required a lump sum payment of about £ 190,000 and this provided £40,000 per year to fund the shortfall in nursing care fees increasing by 5% per year.
 The scheme left Agnes with a surplus of £40,000, which Agnes has immediate access to, as well as her house, which the family are arranging to let out.

 The scheme has enabled Agnes to secure her first choice of care home at The Hollies indefinitely without any future concerns.
-In addition, the plan has maintained her financial independence without the concern of funds running out or relying on the local authority to fund any future care and above all peace of mind for all concerned.
+In addition, the plan has maintained her financial independence without the concern of funds running out or relying on the local authority to fund any future nursing care and above all peace of mind for all concerned.

 For more information or questions please contact Peter Gardiner, firstname.lastname@example.org